Samarth4023/Samarth4023/README.md

 - 👀 I’m interested in TECH
 - 🌱 I’m currently learning Artificial Intelligence / Machine Learning
 - 💞️ I’m looking to collaborate on ML Projects
-- 📫 How to reach me -- Just dm at LinkedIn or Mail at -->samarthpujari249@gmail.com
+- 📫 How to reach me -- Dm at GitHub bio (LinkedIn, Gmail, etc.)

 <!---
 Samarth4023/Samarth4023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.